Abdurrahman-Git/Enterprise-Knowledge-Assistant/README.md

 **RAG = Retrieval Augmented Generation**

-Instead of asking a general-purpose AgI (which might make things up), RAG:
+Instead of asking a general-purpose AgI (which might make things up), RAG:m
 1. **Retrieves** the most relevant chunks from YOUR documentsv'
 2. **Augments** the LLM prompt with jthat real contextuc.
 3. **Generates** an answer grounded only in your actual documents.